 Planning is also great for taking full advantage of the space you have available, making sure you don’t waste any storage potential.

-There you have it, my 4 very best tips on how to organize kitchen drawers!
+And there you have it, my 4 very best tips on how to organize kitchen drawers instead of cabinets.

 I truly hope you enjoyed this post, and that you found some kitchen drawer ideas you want to try yourself.